-The Edward Jenner Museum in Berkeley to the south of the county is housed in a grade II listed 18th-century building called the Chantry.
-Exhibitions and artefacts are related to Edward Jenner, the pioneer of smallpox vaccine, and now used as a museum.
+The Edward Jenner Museum in Berkeley to the south of the county is housed in a grade II listed early 18th-century building called the Chantry, famous as the home of Edward Jenner, the pioneer of smallpox vaccine, and now used as a museum.

 The town of Cheltenham has a rich choice of places to visit, one of the options for music lovers is The Holst Birthplace Museum.
 The Wilson, which also doubles as an art gallery has an excellent collection of exhibits.

 The Corinium Museum is located in Cirencester, which is affectionately known as “The Capital of the Cotswolds”.
 The Museum’s main collection comprises of important finds from the Roman town of Corinium.

 The Cotswold Motoring Museum is located in Bourton-on-the-Water.
 It features exhibits about the history of 20th-century motor vehicles and the history of cars.

 Tetbury Police Museum – A museum that explores the history of Gloucestershire Constabulary.

 Kitchenalia – An independent establishment located in Cirencester that explores the history of cooking and all things culinary.